Khalimovgeek/object_detection_and_audio_output_using_yolo_v8/README.md

 Therefore, I recommend considering alternative versions such as yolov8n.pt, yolov8m.pt, or a custom-trained model.
 For those interested in utilizing the model, specific requirements are necessary.
 These will be detailed in the accompanying requirements file.
+The modified File in this branch has the ability to detect the object position;It is gives an output whether the object is in right or left of the user.